IASLonline NetArt: Theory

 seeing constitute inter-related levels: "Gestalts are aesthetic

-information units with local and distal nexus." ("Gestalten
+information units with a local and distal nexus." ("Gestalten

 sind ästhetische Informationseinheiten mit Lokal- und Distalnexus.")